 If the above describes you, please stop.
 Just be nice.
 Supply chain issues, labor shortages, inflation, and COVID have everyone on edge.
 I think we could all handle those challenges better if we were all nicer to each other.

-I’m not perfect and I’ve recognized that I’m not always as nice as I should be either.
+I’m not perfect, and I’ve recognized that I’m not always as nice as I should be either.
 Let’s resolve to be nice together.
-Being nice will uplift our community’s mood and spirit despite the challenging times we all continue to face.
+Being nice will uplift our community’s mood and spirit, despite the challenging times we all continue to face.

 Oh, one more thing – Happy Valentine’s Day.
 Reach out to someone to whom you haven’t been nice to and see what happens.
+And, if you happen to think you don’t need marketing, you might want to read this.

 Yours in “niceness”,